rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 Adorable :)

-Here is what you should have so far if you've been following along:
+Here is what you should have so far if you've been following along (cleaned up a bit):

 In :code:`main.py`: